 Although Seneca Lake and Crestwood Midstream have been the focus of unprecedented anti-fracking protests, it’s uncertain whether New York State and environmental groups will be able to prevent the company from moving forward.

 Sin is a big word.
-It refers to any act or behavior that offends God and the divine order.
-Call me crazy, but I think the exploitation of the environment for profit falls into the category of sinful.
-And I’m not alone.
+It’s an act or behavior that offends God and the divine order.
+The exploitation of the environment for profit falls firmly into the category of sinful.

 Speaking off the cuff, in an address he gave at the University of Molise (an agricultural region in Italy) in 2014, Pope Francis said: